Home

 Analyzing your income statement

-Although income statements show a lot of helpful information, the fact is that it can be hard to understand and digest all of the financial data at once—which is why many business owners and accountants take time to analyze them and assess how the numbers reflect actual performance.
+Although income statements show a lot of helpful information, it can be hard to understand and digest all of the financial data at once—which is why many business owners and accountants take time to analyze them and assess how the numbers reflect actual performance.

 There are two main financial analysis methods: vertical and horizontal analysis.
-Using both can help highlight some data that you might have overlooked and enable you to visualize the information in a way that’s much easier to understand.
+Using both can help highlight some data you might have overlooked and allow you to visualize the information in a way that’s easier to understand.

 Method #1: Vertical analysis

 Vertical analysis aims to simplify your income statement.
-It can be hard to keep track of actual dollar and cents values, so vertical analysis makes it easier to understand the information by presenting each line item as a part of the total percentage of your company’s sales:
+It’s hard to keep track of actual dollar and cents values, so vertical analysis makes it easier to understand the information by presenting each line item as a part of the total percentage of your company’s sales:

 company vertical analysis example